vspinu/unnest/README.md

 ## Description

-`unnest` is a 0-dependency R package for very fast, single-copy, unnesting of hierarchical data structures in R. The workhorse function `unnest` takes a hierarchical list as an input (json, xml etc.) and produces a `data.frame` according to an unnesting spec.
+`unnest` is a 0-dependency R package for very fast, single-copy and single-pass, unnesting of hierarchical data structures. `unnest(..)` function takes a hierarchical list as an input (json, xml etc.) and produces a `data.frame` according to an unnesting spec.